- 1 Introduction

 6) SSD – Single Shot Detector

 To avoid some of the limitations of YOLO, Liu et al. proposed a Single Shot MultiBox Detector (SSD), which was inspired by the anchors adopted in MultiBox, RPN, and multi-scale representation.
 Given a specific feature map, instead of fixed grids adopted in YOLO, the SSD takes advantage of a set of default anchor boxes with different aspect ratios and scales to discretize the output space of bounding boxes.
-To handle objects with various sizes, the network fuses predictions from multiple feature maps with different resolutions.
+To handle objects of various sizes, the network fuses predictions from multiple feature maps with different resolutions.

 - Just like YOLO, Single Shot Detector is fast but this comes at the cost of accuracy.